 Dry spices are way stronger than fresh, so you don't need teaspoons upon teaspoons.

 You can definitely add too many spices to your pumpkin loaf.
 (Sorry family, Thanksgiving 2010'ish pumpkin fiasco).

 When I was thinking about making a pumpkin pie what's the one thing we always top it with?
 Whipped cream and cinnamon.

 Well, bread and whipped cream is a bit strange.
 So I came up with this cinnamon honey butter that's like the best thing ever.
 Sweet and spicy.
 It definitely must be made.
 And it's so easy.

 All you need is butter, powdered sugar, honey, cinnamon and salt.

 Mix everything together in a bowl.

-If you want an extra zip of fall flavor then you can sprinkle on some of these Prince of Peace ginger honey crystals.
-As soon as it hits your mouth, everything just melts into this delicious pool of pumpkin pie goodness.
+As soon as this pumpkin loaf with the honey butter hits your mouth, everything just melts into this delicious pool of pumpkin pie goodness.

 Don't ask me how many pieces I had...